spring-projects/spring-boot/docs/howto.md

 use, then it's easy with the `SpringApplication` features of Spring Boot.
 A `SpringApplication` changes its `ApplicationContext` class depending on whether it thinks it needs a web application or not.
-The first thing you can do to help it is to just leave the web depdendencies off the classpath.
+The first thing you can do to help it is to just leave the servlet API dependencies off the classpath.
 If you can't do that (e.g. you are running 2 applications from the same code base) then you can explicitly call `SpringApplication.setWebEnvironment(false)`, or set the `applicationContextClass` property (through the Java API or with